RotorHazard/RotorHazard/doc/Software Setup.md

 ***LED_PIN*** is the GPIO number, not the hardware pin index.
 If specified, the **LED_STRIP** value must be one of: 'RGB', 'RBG', 'GRB', 'GBR', 'BRG', 'BGR', 'RGBW', 'RBGW', 'GRBW',  'GBRW', 'BRGW', 'BGRW'

 Running LEDs from certain GPIO pins (such as GPIO18) requires the server to be run as root.
 If the error message `Can't open /dev/mem: Permission denied` or `mmap() failed` appears on startup, you must run the server with `sudo` or connect LEDs to a different GPIO pin.
+If using a service file to start the server on boot, it may be run as root by leaving out the "User=pi" line.

 ### Java Support
 Java enables the calculating of IMD scores, which is helpful for selecting frequency sets with less interference between VTXs.
 To determine if Java is installed, run the following command: